 - Video is fast — recording is faster than writing, and watching is faster than reading.

-- Video is available — files can be stored in a library and shared on-demand, meaning internal expertise doesn’t have to walk out the door when your expert does.
+- Video is available — files can be stored in a secure library and shared on-demand, meaning internal expertise doesn’t have to walk out the door when your expert does.

 5 Ideas for Building a Video Knowledge Base to Support and Scale Corporate Social Learning